Energy sufficiency: A necessity for the climate and resources

 Energy sufficiency and efficiency, two complementary decarbonisation levers

 Energy sufficiency can be a key further lever, complementary to energy efficiency, to enable deeper decarbonisation.
 Thanks to efficiency policies in Europe, vehicles tend to consume less fuel than before.

 But this improvement is compensated by the increase in travelled distances and the weight of the average fleet.
-Sufficiency policies are necessary to complement efficiency policies.
+Sufficiency policies address energy needs, with a view to taking them towards levels enabling to satisfy really useful and well set energy services.
+As such, they are necessary to complement efficiency policies.